 Provenance: Richard T. Siri Collection

-The brand was put out by Herman Braunschweiger who was born in Braunschweig, Germany in 1839 and Edward H. Bumsted.
-Braunschweig became a Naturalized Citizen of the United States in New Orleans, Louisiana on 25 May 1868.
-He then moved west to San Francisco and partnered with Amandus Fenkhausen where Fenkhausen & Co. was formed.
-They were importers and jobbers in wine and liquors located at the northwest corner of Front and Sacramento Street according to the City Directory for San Francisco, California in 1875-1876.
+Herman Braunschweiger was born in Braunschweig, Germany in 1839.
+Braunschweiger became a naturalized citizen of the United States in New Orleans, Louisiana on May 25, 1868.
+He then moved west to San Francisco, California, and partnered with Amandus Fenkhausen when Fenkhausen & Co. was formed.
+They were importers and jobbers in wine and liquors located at the northwest corner of Front and Sacramento Street according to the 1875-1876 San Francisco, California City Directory.

 H 113 HIBERNIA BITTERS / BRAUNSCHWEIGER & BUMSTEAD. / SAN FRANCISCO, CAL. // f // f // f //

 Primary Image: Hibernia Bitters bottle imaged on location by the FOHBC Virtual Museum midwest studio led by Alan DeMaison.